clj-commons/etaoin/README.md

     (binding [*driver* driver]
       (f))))

-;; here you need to clear the resources yourself every time (delete cookies, ;; refresh the page etc.) therefore, the tests may not be clean (defn fixture-clear-browser [f]
+;; note that resources, such as cookies, are deleted manually, ;; so this does not guarantee that the tests are clean (defn fixture-clear-browser [f]
   (delete-cookies *driver*)
   (go *driver* "http://google.com")